1.1 Ideal running pressures: 29 psi, all tyres/compounds.

 - Aero scales line-up much better – ie: If you keep rear wing roughly 2 or 3 higher than front it will be balanced.
 Rear drag curve is slightly flattened to allow for the possible use of higher settings.

 - More grip, less traction, better braking.
-Quicker than the Kunos car.
+Quicker than the Kunos car, but also more nervous.

 - Kerb stability improved dramatically.

 - Speed-sensitive power steering reduced – should feel a bit meatier in low-speed corners.